DominicTremblay/w1d3-lecture-may27/README.md

 # D1D3 - Lecture

+## How do you comfort a JavaScript bug?

+- You console it!

 ## Types in JavaScript

 - We can use **typeof** to find out the type of something